Doctor of Occupational Therapy

-The School of Medicine and Health Sciences' (SMHS) advanced-practice doctoral degree program in occupational therapy (OTD) is designed for registered occupational therapists who are seeking to advance their clinical reasoning and practice skills.
+The School of Medicine and Health Sciences's advanced-practice doctoral degree program in occupational therapy (OTD) is designed for registered occupational therapists who are seeking to advance their clinical reasoning and practice skills.
 The program enables graduates to transition from the level of generalist to that of a translational occupational therapy clinical scholar.
-After obtaining this degree, graduates will be able to develop, evaluate, and promote new occupational therapy approaches to assessment and treatment in post-acute and chronic care that are grounded in neuroscience and reflect a transdisciplinary perspective.
+After obtaining this degree, graduates are able to develop, evaluate, and promote new occupational therapy approaches to assessment and treatment in post-acute and chronic care that are grounded in neuroscience and reflect a transdisciplinary perspective.

 The following requirements must be fulfilled: 36 credits, including 30 credits in required courses and 6 credits in elective courses.

 Visit the Health Sciences program website for additional information.

 |Advanced concepts in function and learning|

 |OT 8274||Program Theory and Health Innovations|

 |HSCI 6270||Research Methods for the Health Professions I|

 |HSCI 6271||Research Methods for the Health Professions II|